 Julie Kabat Friedman, PhD

-Director of the CORE (Compulsive Overeating Recovery Effort) Program
+Vice President, CORE (Compulsive Overeating Recovery Effort) Program

 Dr. Julie Friedman is a health psychologist whose specialties include Cognitive-Behavioral Therapy, Night Eating Syndrome, Binge Eating Disorder, Bulimia Nervosa, pre- and post-bariatric surgery behavioral care and obesity and weight management.
 She is also an Assistant Professor at the Northwestern University Feinberg School of Medicine in the Department of Psychiatry and Behavioral Sciences.

 Dr. Friedman is a member of the American Psychological Association, the Obesity Society and the Academy of Eating Disorders.
 She received her BS in Psychology from Northwestern University and her PhD in Clinical Psychology from the Illiniois Institute of Technology.
-She completed a fellowship in sleep disorders at Rush University Medical Center and a two-year post-doctoral fellowship in obesity and eating disorders at Northwestern Memorial Hospital’s Wellness Institute.
+She completed a fellowship in sleep disorders at Rush University Medical Center and a two-year post-doctoral fellowship in obesity medicine and eating disorders at Northwestern Memorial Hospital’s Wellness Institute.

 Dr. Friedman provided an invited address on Night Eating Syndrome at the annual meeting of the Obesity Society.
 She currently supervises psychiatry residents and psychology interns at the Northwestern University Feinberg School of Medicine.

-Angela Picot Derrick, PhD, CYT
+Angela Picot Derrick, PhD, CEDS, CYT

 Vice President of Clinical Operations

 Dr. Angela Derrick joined Insight in 2005 and has been actively involved with both the clinical and administrative operations of Insight Behavioral Health Centers since the early years of development.